TacticalMetaphysics/LiSE/README.md

 rather, each game in the genre has a different take on the mundane events that constitute everyday life for its purpose.
-Logistics and RPG elements tend to feature heavily in these games, but a lot of the appeal is in the parts that are only barely interactive; "useless" simulations of systems that would logically exist in the game world, regardless of what the player wants of them.
+Logistics and RPG elements tend to feature heavily in these games, but a lot of the appeal is in the parts that are not directly under player control.
+The game world feels like it continues to exist when you're not playing it, because so much of it seems to operate independently of you.

 Existing games that LiSE seeks to imitate include: